Jip-Hop/jailmaker/README.md

 jlmkr edit myjail
 ```

 Once you've created a jail, it will exist in a directory inside the `jails` dir next to `jlmkr.py`.
 For example `/mnt/mypool/jailmaker/jails/myjail` if you've named your jail `myjail`.
-You may edit the jail configuration file, e.g. using the `jlmkr edit myjail` command (which uses the nano text editor).
+You may edit the jail configuration file using the `jlmkr edit myjail` command.
+This opens the config file in your favorite editor, as determined by following [Debian's guidelines](https://www.debian.org/doc/debian-policy/ch-customized-programs.html#editors-and-pagers) on the matter.
 You'll have to stop the jail and start it again with `jlmkr` for these changes to take effect.

 ### Remove Jail